gark6654/gark6654/README.md

 - 👋 Hi, I’m Garik Mkhitaryan
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Three JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking to collaborate on interesting and creative teams
 - 📫 How to reach me gark.6654@gmail.com

 <!---